-The Algerian government has been criticised for discrimination against the country’s Christian minority.
+The Algerian government has been criticised for discriminating against the country’s Christian minority.

 Churches and individual Christians have faced increased restrictions in recent months, raising concerns that these pressures signal a “coordinated campaign of intensified action against churches by the governing authorities”, according to Christian advocacy group Middle East Concern.

 Since November 2017, six churches have been forcibly closed in the Maghreb country – three were later reopened – as well as a Christian bookshop and day-care centre for Christian children.
 Dozens of other churches also received notifications ordering them to close.

 This prompted the UN Human Rights Committee to call on the Algerian government to stop harassing Christians.

 The UNHRC reviewed Algeria’s compliance with the International Covenant on Civil and Political Rights (ICCPR) and, in its concluding observations on 26 July, said it “remained concerned” over the church closures and called on Algeria to “guarantee the full exercise of their freedom of thought, conscience and religion to all”.

 It also said the Algerian government should “refrain from obstructing the religion of persons who do not observe the official religion [Islam], in particular by the means of destruction and closure of establishments or refusal to grant registration of religious movements”.